Skip to main content

 John A. Vucetich

-John A. Vucetich is a distinguished professor of wildlife conservation at Michigan Technological University.
-He is the leader of the Isle Royale wolf-moose project.
+John A. Vucetich (HANCOCK, MI) is a distinguished professor of wildlife ecology at Michigan Technological University’s College of Forest Resources and Environmental Science.
+He is the author of Restoring the Balance: What Wolves Tell Us about Our Relationship with Nature.